verikono/azure-datatable-tools/docs/classes/azuredatatablesclient.md

 ▸ **persist**(`props`: persistProps): *Promise*<boolean\>

-Persist data to a table initially dropping/emptying the table if it exists leaving the table being a persisted representation of the argued data.
+Persist data to a table initially DROPPING/EMPTYING THE TABLE IF IT EXISTS leaving the table being a persisted representation of the argued data.

 Performance concern: